hedayat09khan/DemoWork/herokuapp_automation/README.md

 - Handles a JavaScript alert

 ## Automation Best Practices
+- Page Object Model for maintainability and scalability
 - No hardcoded local paths or OS-specific dependencies
 - No manual waits; all waits are dynamic or minimal
 - Modular keywords and variables for maintainability